cranieri/exploding/README.md

 ## Explosive
-The code in this repo implements the "explosive" game by following the principles of the Tagless Final design pattern, twhich one of the most common functional programming design pattern used in Scala.
+The code in this repo implements the "explosive" game by following the principles of the Tagless Final design pattern, which is one of the most common functional programming design pattern used in Scala.

 ### Running the application
 * Execute the following command to start the application via sbt: